The Lilac Time (album): Reception

 Contemporary reviews for the album were almost universally positive, with Time Out magazine making note of the album's "melody choruses that charm and stick like sweet glue", while describing its contents as, "sensitive" and "witty".
 In the 20 February 1988 edition of Melody Maker, John Wilde called the album "quietly delightful" and singled out the songs "Return to Yesterday" and "You've Got to Love" as highlights, describing them as "internally combustible" and "ravishing" respectively.

 A later review by Tim DiGravina for the AllMusic website described the album as "a fascinating debut", "a minimasterpiece", and "the start of a perfect career".
 DiGravina also commented, "Right off the bat, Stephen Duffy and company mix poetry, pop melodies, and folk instrumentation to create songs of endless charm, mesmerizing passion, and tantalizing atmosphere."
 Trouser Press described the album as "unfailingly delightful" and an "unprepossessing gem", while making note of its "jaunty love songs, small-town contemplations and skeptical bits of philosophy brought to life with simple delicacy...".

+In 2024, The Independent ranked The Lilac Time as 13th on their list of 20 most underrated albums.